infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 As stated in [the official documentation](https://laravel.com/docs/5.4/valet), Valet is a Laravel development environment for Mac minimalists.

 Laravel Valet configures your Mac to always run Nginx in the background when your machine starts.
-Then, using DnsMasq, Valet proxies all requests on the `*.dev` domain to point to sites installed on your local machine.
+Then, Valet proxies all requests on the `*.dev` domain using DnsMasq to point to sites installed on your local machine.

-It is ideal for machines with a low amount of RAM.
+It is ideal for machines with a small amount of RAM.

 ## Installing Laravel Valet